Helping Others

 Our Partnership with the Zambezi Sunrise Trust

 We are incredibly excited to launch our partnership with the Zambezi Sunrise Trust, who support the work of Linda Community Primary School, in Zambia.
 Trustees from the Trust have visited school to share the work of the charity and their impact.
-Moving forward, we have many more curriculum opportunities planned to strengthen our partnership.
-Children created their own information pages to showcase the work of the charity with others.

 In addition, school families sponsored 44 knitted bears, donating each one to a child in Zambia.
 These Sleights' bears will make 44 children very happy!